mocketech/DeviceDiscovery/README.md

 ### Requirements

 * Any linux/*nix system including WSL
-* ruby 3.0 or above
+* ruby 3.0 and above
+* bundler 2.4.5 and above
-* nmap 7.80 or above
+* nmap 7.80 and above
-* ipaddress-gem/ipaddress 0.8.3 or above
+* ipaddress-gem/ipaddress 0.8.3 and above

 ### Building